 The interpretation of the performance of a concrete mix is not limited to the determination of its mechanical properties since it is of paramount importance to characterize the material in terms of the parameters that rate its durability.
 The importance of chloride concentration as a durability-based material property has received greater attention only after the revelation that chloride-induced corrosion is the major problem for concrete durability.
-The present research work was made an attempt to interpret the concrete chloride absorption in ordered to characterize the different concrete mixtures design for in case of preconditioned concrete cubes such as fully saturated condition and salt ponded with chloride solution for about 28 days with 10% Nacl solution.
-Thus the objectives of this present research is to examine the influence of conditioning such as fully saturated condition on the results of chloride absorption in concrete cubes with different mixtures proportion in which slump, and w/c ratio value was varied with constant compressive strength as in the first case and compressive strength, and w/c ratio value varied with constant slump as in the second case.
-Seventy-two concrete cubes (100 mm^3) with grades of concrete ranges from $25-40 \text{ N/mm}^2$ were prepared and evaluate the chloride absorption under specified exposure condition.
+The present research work was made an attempt to interpret the concrete chloride absorption in ordered to characterize the different concrete mixtures design for in case of preconditioned concrete cubes such as fully saturated condition and salt ponded with chloride solution for about 160 days with 10% Nacl solution.
+Thus the objectives of this present research is to examine the influence of conditioning such as fully saturated condition in concrete cubes with different mixtures proportion in which slump, and w/c ratio value was varied with constant compressive strength as in the first case and compressive strength, and w/c ratio value varied with constant slump as in the second case.
+Seventy-two concrete cubes (100 mm) with grades of concrete ranges from 25 to 40 N/mm were prepared and evaluate the chloride absorption under specified exposure condition.